pranav4141/Credit-Card-Approval-Prediction/README.md

 ├── datasets
-│   ├── GDP.csv                     <- the data used to feature engineering/enriched the original data.
 │   ├── test.csv                    <- the test data.
 │   ├── train.csv                   <- the train data.
 │
 │
 ├── assets
+│   ├── Credit_card_approval_banner.png   <- banner image used in the README.
 │   ├── confusion_matrix.png              <- confusion matrix image used in the README.
-│   ├── gif_streamlit.gif           <- gif file used in the README.
+│   ├── environment.yml                   <- list of all the dependencies with their versions(for conda environment).
 │   ├── heatmap.png                       <- heatmap image used in the README.
-│   ├── Income_classification.png   <- banner image used in the README.
-│   ├── environment.yml             <- list of all the dependencies with their versions(for conda environment).
 │   ├── roc.png                     <- ROC image used in the README.
 │
-├── pandas_profile_file
-│   ├── income_class_profile.html   <- exported panda profile html file.
 │
-│
 ├── .gitignore                      <- used to ignore certain folder and files that won't be commit to git.
 │
 │
-├── Income_Classification.ipynb     <- main python notebook where all the analysis and modeling are done.
+├── Credit_card_approval_prediction.ipynb     <- main python notebook where all the analysis and modeling are done.
 │
 │
-├── LICENSE                         <- license file.
-│
-│
-├── income_class_st.py              <- file with the best model and best hyperparameter with streamlit component for rendering the interface.
+├── cc_approval_pred.py             <- file with the best model and best hyperparameter with streamlit component for rendering the interface.
 │
 │
 ├── README.md                       <- this readme file.